 Upcoming Insurance Technology Trends

-Many newer cars have built-in and connected safety technology or even semi self-driving options.
+Many newer cars have built-in safety technology, and some even have semi self-driving options.
 In the coming years, more and more vehicles will communicate with one another on the road, with the aim of reducing traffic accidents and fatalities.

 For insurance agents and salespeople, jumping on this trend will mean more access to apps that help with a smartphone-accessible rating, quoting, what-if analysis, and selling to consumers.
 For the insured, this will mean the ability to talk to insurers in real-time.

 And it’s not just established companies that will benefit from this trend—more and more startups will be getting into the UBI game.
 Many smartphone apps already allow individuals to compare quotes from different companies.
 Others, like Metromile, offer a flat base fee and then charge users based on how many miles they drive.
-Another, Cuvva, is car insurance marketed to infrequent drivers.
-Alternatives also use smartphone GPS technology to provide insurers with tracking, vehicle health reports, and tips for users.
-Many of these will benefit both consumers and insurers: one, TrueMotion, measures distracted driving, rates each trip and shows where drivers have room for improvement and claim to have reduced distracted driving by up to 75 percent with its users.
-Mojio is another that has already partnered with big names like Google, Amazon, and Microsoft — the technology is a leader in the future of connected car services.

-For those who are looking to provide more innovative services, useful and user-friendly apps, seriously custom pricing models, and data-centric strategies will be critical for success in the car insurance industry.
+Many insurers are looking to provide more innovative services to their customers.
+Useful and user-friendly apps, custom pricing models, and data-centric strategies will be critical for success in the car insurance industry.

 It’s a Buyer’s Market